How an American mom died at the hands of a Mexican cartel

 Rhonita and her kids got into Loretta’s Suburban and returned to the broken-down vehicle.
 After transferring car seats and luggage, Rhonita continued up the dirt road.

 Howie was sitting on the passenger side.
-Behind him, the eight-month-old twins were belted into their car seats.
+Behind him, the 8-month-old twins were belted into their car seats.
 Kendra was by herself in the third row.

 A couple of minutes later, the children and their mother faced unimaginable terror.
 A hail of bullets struck the Suburban, piercing the doors and shattering the windows.